Export Control Regulations (ECR) Exclusions

-Recognizing the importance of academic freedom and the sharing of research results to the furtherance of knowledge, the federal government provides exceptions to certain licensing rules under EAR and ITAR (not FAC) for qualified research conducted at accredited U.S. institutions of higher education.
+Recognizing the importance of academic freedom and the sharing of research results to the furtherance of knowledge, the federal government provides exceptions to certain licensing rules under Export Administration Regulations (EAR) and International Traffic in Arms Regulation (ITAR) (not Foreign Assets Controls [FAC]) for qualified research conducted at accredited U.S. institutions of higher education.
 License exceptions are provided for:

 - Fundamental Research, which will be defined as basic or applied research in engineering and science where the resulting information is ordinarily published and shared broadly in the scientific community;

 - Information that is in the Public Domain, meaning the information is published, generally accessible, and available to the public through sales at newsstands and bookstores or unlimited distribution at conferences, meetings, and trade shows, etc., or is fundamental research;

 - Technology for Temporary (‘Laptop’) export where the subject technology is a ‘tool of trade’ for temporary use abroad to conduct fundamental research;